- Causes of Fatigue Slideshow Pictures

 Tip 11: Adapt to the local schedule

-When traveling with children, try to get them on the local schedule as well.
-When traveling east and you will lose time, try to keep the child awake until the local bedtime.
+When traveling with children and babies, try to get them on the local schedule as well.
+When traveling east (you will lose time), try to keep the child awake until the local bedtime.
 If traveling west when you will gain time, wake your child up at the local time.

 Tip 12: Use sleeping medications wisely -- or not at all